zhouyulab/nepdb/README.md

 ### Curation of Validated Neopeptide Dataset (VND)

+- Query and filter literature using query_pub.py and filter_pub.py

 - Verify the sequence and site information using match_sequencing.py

   Note: Use the tran_sort4.py script if the transcript names in the collected data are come from different databases.